 The City of Whittlesea's Reconciliation Action Plan 2012-15 contained 19 'high level' actions and a number of sub-actions.
-16 actions were completed with the three outstanding actions carried over to the new RAP.
+A total of 16 actions were completed with the three outstanding actions carried over to the new RAP.
 Some completed actions will continue their development and enhancement over the life of our second Reconciliation Action Plan.